jbenasuli/stock-analysis/README.md

 # stock-analysis

-## Overview of Project: Explain the purpose of this analysis
+## Overview of Project

-## Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script
+The purpose of this project was to create a VBA script to parse annual stock market data for a given set of tickers.
+When run, the script prompts the user to input a year and then generates a table which contains the ticker, total daily volume, and annual return for each stock represented in the dataset.

+Having successfully created a VBA script, which performs as detailed above, further work was done to refactor the original script.
+The purpose of refactoring the working script was to improve performance in anticipation of the script being used to analyze a far greater set of stocks in the future.

+## Results

 ### Stock Performance

-2017 reusults

-- 2017 reults text
+2017 results

+- 2017 was overall a very good year.
+Every stock, with the exception of TERP (-7.2%), saw their share prices increase.
+DQ and SEDG performed particularly well posting gains of 199.4% and 184.5% respectively.

 ![2017-results](resources/2017-results.png)

 2018 results

-- 2018 reults text
+- 2018 by comparison was an overall poor year for this basket of stocks.
+With the exception of ENPH (+81.9) and RUN (+84.0%), all the stocks posted negative annual returns.
+It was a particularly bad year for DQ and JKS, which had annual returns of -62.6% and -60.5% respectively.

 ![2018-results](resources/2018-results.png)

-results summation

-### Exection Times
+### Execution Times

 The execution time results below highlight the superior execution time achieved by refactoring the AllStockAnalysis code.